decentralised-dataexchange/bb-consent-playground/README.md

 ## Steps to run playground

 1. Clone this repo using `git clone git@github.com:decentralised-dataexchange/bb-consent-playground.git`in your local machine, `cd` into the folder `bb-consent-playground`.
 2. Execute `make run`.
-This sets up the necessary dependencies and configurations for running playground.
+This sets up the necessary dependencies and configurations for running the playground.

 The other make commands could be used in case you wish to clean up your existing data.
 * Execute `make down`.
 This stops the playground without deleting the data (volumes).
 * Execute `make clean`.
-This stops the playground along with deleting the data (volumes).
+This stops the playground and deletes the data (volumes).

 ***Note:** To delete any conflicting containers or volumes before running, execute `make destroy`.
 This will delete all the docker containers and volumes in your machine.*

 The servers are up and running.
-They are accessible at below addresses:
+They are accessible at the below addresses:

 | Name                   | Server address                   |
 | ---------------------- | -------------------------------- |